 ‘A Silly Poem’ is exactly that, an almost frustratingly clever quip written by Milligan based on a line from Shakespeare’s ‘Hamlet’.
 Milligan sets up the punchline of his poem by staging a scene in which Hamlet is speaking to Ophelia, asking her which pencil he should use to draw her.
 You can read the full poem here.

 The poem only measures four lines, with the second and final line rhyming.
 The rhyme scheme is A-B-C-B. The single stanza has no instances of caesura, and can be read very quickly.
 This helps to deliver the joke fluidly, capturing the audience with how short it is.
-Moreover, the use of the rhyme between line 2+4 make it so that the final ‘2B’ is stressed.
-This reflects the fact that the poem is a joke, with the rhyme emphasising this final line, which is also the punch line.
+Moreover, the use of the rhyme between lines 2+4 makes it so that the final ‘2B’ is stressed.
+This reflects the fact that the poem is a joke, with the rhyme emphasizing this final line, which is also the punch line.

 Within Shakespeare’s ‘Hamlet’, Hamlet is the Prince of Denmark.
 To see the character now associated with just drawing pictures begins the comedy of the second half of the poem.
 The casualness of the comment, ‘What kind of pencil shall I use?’ contrasts greatly to Hamlet’s impulsive character.

 The final line, ‘2B or not 2B?’ is literally portraying Hamlet asking Ophelia what kind of pencil he should use to draw her.
 2B is a form of drawing pencil, and Hamlet is wondering if he should use that pencil or another kind.